DoDAO-io/dodao-aave-guides/generated/markdown/aave-portals.md

 ## Tranferring assets using Blockchain bridges

 Why do we need to transfer our assets from one chain to another?
-* Transaction fees- The transaction fees are very low in the polygon network compared to Ethereum main network.
+* Transaction fees - The transaction fees are very low in the polygon network compared to Ethereum main network.
 Hence, we transfer our assets from Ethereum to Polygon to enjoy low transaction fees.
 This is just one example even other networks have very low fees for transferring assets.
 * Transaction speed- Transaction speed is very low in the Ethereum network as it can process only 30 transactions per second, which is a very low transaction throughput, so we switch to other networks for fast transactions.
 * Liquidity Pools-  we will transfer assets to blockchains with high-interest rates or liquidity for trading.
 * Capital utility/ efficiency-Able to use all assets from all blockchains in one transaction.